Continuous Conditional Generative Adversarial Networks: Novel Empirical Losses and Label Input Mechanisms: Introduction

 \section{Introduction}

 }

-\textit{Conditional generative adversarial networks} (cGANs), first proposed in \cite{mirza2014conditional}, aim to estimate the distribution of images conditioning on some auxiliary information, especially class labels.
-Subsequent studies \cite{odena2017conditional, miyato2018cgans, brock2018large, SAGAN-zhang19d} confirm the feasibility of generating diverse, high-quality (even photo-realistic), and class-label consistent fake images from class-conditional GANs.
-Unfortunately, these cGANs are not applicable for conditional generative modeling with continuous, scalar conditions, termed \textit{regression labels}, due to two problems:
+\textit{Conditional generative adversarial networks} (cGANs), first proposed in \cite{mirza2014conditional}, aim to estimate the distribution of images conditioning on some auxiliary information (a.k.a. \textit{conditional generative modeling} (CGM) for image data), especially class labels.
+Subsequent studies \cite{odena2017conditional, miyato2018cgans, brock2018large, SAGAN-zhang19d} confirm the feasibility of generating diverse, high-quality (even photo-realistic), and class-label consistent fake images from well-trained class-conditional GANs.
+Unfortunately, existing cGANs are not applicable for CGM with continuous, scalar conditions, termed \textit{regression labels}, due to two problems:

 { \textbf{(P1)}} cGANs are often trained to minimize the empirical versions of their losses (a.k.a. empirical cGAN losses) on some training data, a principle also known as \textit{empirical risk minimization} (ERM) \cite{vapnik2000nature, mohri2018foundations, shalevshwartz2014understanding}.
 The success of ERM relies on a large sample size for each distinct condition.
 Unfortunately, we usually have only a few real images for some regression labels.
 Moreover, since regression labels are continuous, some values may not even appear in the training set.
 Consequently, a cGAN cannot accurately estimate the image distribution conditional on such missing labels.